Unosquare-CoE-JavaScript/roberto-garcia-guerrero/Advanced-React-Patterns/course-notes.md

 ### Rules of hooks

 - Only call hooks at the top level i.e not within conditionals, loops or nested functions
-- Only call hookf from react functions, i.e. functional components and custom hooks
+- Only call hook from react functions, i.e. functional components and custom hooks

 ## Compound components